ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 Set `$GOPATH` environment variable properly for Go to look for Go Workspaces.
 Please read [this](https://go.dev/doc/gopath_code) for details.
 You can verify by running `echo $GOPATH`.

-As a few software will be installed into `$GOPATH/bin`, please make sure that `$GOPATH/bin` is in your `$PATH`, otherwise, you may get error running the commands below.
+As some software will be installed into `$GOPATH/bin`, please make sure that `$GOPATH/bin` is in your `$PATH`.
+Otherwise, you may get errors running the commands below.

 ## Clone Subnet-evm